proof-of-commitment

 Supply chain auditing is the first tool.
 The underlying primitive is a commitment graph — behavioral signals that replace content-based trust across any domain.

 When content is free to fake (reviews, stars, READMEs), commitment becomes the signal.
-A maintainer who has shipped 847 releases over 12 years is a different kind of commitment than one who published once in 2023.
+A publisher who has shipped 847 releases over 12 years is a different kind of commitment than one who published once in 2023.

 The same logic applies to websites, businesses, and AI agents.
 Two card networks have independently named this gap: Mastercard Verifiable Intent §9.2 explicitly lists behavioral trust as "not covered."
 Visa TAP identifies agents without answering whether to trust them.